Microchip-MPLAB-Harmony/core_apps_pic32cx_mt/apps/driver/spi/async/spi_self_loopback_multi_client/readme.md

 ### Setting up [PIC32CXMTSH Development Board](https://www.microchip.com/en-us/development-tool/PIC32CXMTSH-DB)

-- Use jumper wire to Connect "Pin 16 of EXT1 header" to "Pin 17 of EXT1 header"
+- Use jumper wire to Connect Pin 16 (SPI0 MOSI) to Pin 17 (SPI0 MISO) of Xplained pro header of the [PIC32CXMTSH Development Board](https://www.microchip.com/en-us/development-tool/PIC32CXMTSH-DB)
-  - SPI0 MOSI signal is mapped to PA08 that is routed to "Pin 16 of EXT1 header"
-  - SPI0 MISO signal is mapped to PA09 that is routed to "Pin 17 of EXT1 header"
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application